argoproj/argo-events/docs/gateways/artifact.md

 # Minio S3

-Artifact gateway listens to bucket notifications from Minio S3 server.
+The gateway listens to bucket notifications from Minio S3 server.
 If you are interested in AWS S3 then read [AWS SNS Gateway](aws-sns.md)

 ## Install Minio